DenisChpt/RiemannOpt/crates/riemannopt-manifolds/README.md

 [![Documentation](https://docs.rs/riemannopt-manifolds/badge.svg)](https://docs.rs/riemannopt-manifolds)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-High-performance implementations of Riemannian manifolds for optimization, featuring zero-copy matrix operations, SIMD acceleration, and compile-time optimizations.
+High-performance implementations of Riemannian manifolds for optimization, featuring zero-copy matrix operations, SIMD acceleration, compile-time optimizations, and the new associated types API.

 ## Overview

 This crate provides comprehensive implementations of commonly used Riemannian manifolds in optimization, machine learning, and scientific computing.
-All manifolds implement the unified `Manifold` trait from `riemannopt-core`, with additional optimizations for specific use cases.
+All manifolds implement the unified `Manifold` trait from `riemannopt-core` with associated types for `Point` and `TangentVector`, providing additional optimizations for specific use cases.

 ## Key Features